pawanmishra/pawanmishra.github.io/_posts/2016-02-25-postgres-backup-and-restore.md

 layout: single
 title: Postgres - BackUp & Restore
 tags: [postgresql]
+excerpt: In this blog post, I am going to share with you all the commands required for taking database back-up & restoring database from those back-up files.
 ---
+{% include toc %}
 In this blog post, I am going to share with you all the commands required for taking database back-up & restoring database from those back-up files.
 I am working with [Postgres](http://www.postgresql.org/) database and I am using Navicat IDE.
 Now taking back-up & restoring database is possible with Navicat but for some reason in my case I was experiencing large delays in database restore.
 Thus I decided to switch back to the proven approach of taking database back-up & restore via command line.
 Lets get started.

 > Note: The commands listed below in the post are available in official documentation page.
 This post is more like a book keeping exercise for me so that I can easily look-up the command & setup information in future.